jie-cpu/jie-cpu/README.md

-always be kind to others
+always be kind to others.

-i am into business and marketing i want to found a startup i want a golden retriever
+i am into business and marketing.

+i want to found a startup.

+i want a golden retriever.